Qiskit/rustworkx/docs/source/tutorial/betweenness_centrality.rst

 Working with Betweenness Centrality
 ===================================

-Betweenness centrality is the measure of centrality in a graph based on shortest paths.
+Betweenness centrality is a measure of centrality in a graph based on shortest paths.
 For every pair of nodes in a connected graph there is at least a single shortest path between the nodes such that the number of edges the path passes through is minimized.
 The betweenness centrality for each node is the number